Scientific Services Division (SSD)

 Querying Database Records

 Step 1: Make the theme active by clicking on it (the theme's button will appear to be raised).
+Step 2: Click the Query button on the toolbar. |

-To create a dataset containing only these values, select "New Set"; to add these values to previously selected values, select "Add to Set"; or, to refine a previously defined set by eliminating a value(s) meeting the conditions of the query expression, choose "Select from Set".
+Step 3: Build the expression by double-clicking the selected field, single-clicking the selected mathematical operator, and double-clicking the selected value (in this example, make the "c_30jl99.shp" theme active and query on CWA = "AKQ" and countyname = "Surry").
+Step 4: Choose to either create a "New Set", "Add to Set", or "Select from Set" from the buttons located to the right of the expression window.
+To create a dataset containing only these values, select "New Set"; to add these values to previously selected values, select "Add to Set"; or, to refine a previously defined set by eliminating a value(s) meeting the conditions of the query expression, choose "Select from Set". |

+Step 5: Close the Query box.
 Step 6: Click the Zoom to Selected button on the toolbar.
+The results will appear in the work area. |

 Step 7: Choose the Clear Selected button on the toolbar.